 Eye infections can be uncomfortable and even painful.
-Certain conditions, if left untreated, can become serious.
+Without treatment, certain conditions can become serious.
+Several effective home remedies for eye infections can help you soothe the symptoms.

 There are a number of ways your eyes can become infected or irritated.
 Some common eye conditions include: